KasparEtter/ef1p/internet/index.md

 an empty line,
 and an optional [message body](https://en.wikipedia.org/wiki/HTTP_message_body).
 If you request a file,
-the body of the request is empty, whereas the body of the response contains the file (assuming the request was successful).
+the body of the request is usually empty, whereas the body of the response contains the file (assuming the request was successful).
 If, on the other hand, you submit data